-The district is also investigating the possibility of including additional classroom capacity in the renovated Old Bonhomme and Spoede Elementary Schools that might one day be used to provide additional pre-kindergarten options.
+Plans for Old Bonhomme and Spoede Elementary Schools include the capacity to provide additional pre-kindergarten options in the future should it become feasible.
 This effort aligns with our objective to reduce, and hopefully eliminate, the education/equity gaps where they exist in our district.

 These few additional classrooms do not greatly impact the costs of these projects and can be used for other programming until there is an opportunity to expand the number of students who are able to take advantage of pre-kindergarten offerings.